NEOLPAR/CoC7-FoundryVTT/README.md

+This is a modification in the dice system to success with high values instead of low values.

 # My (Unofficial) Call of Cthulhu implementation for Foundry VTT

 My (Unofficial) implementation of the call of Cthulhu for foundry-vtt